Magento Commerce tutorial: what’s new for frontend developers?

 - LESS over Sass

-Please note, this guide was first published ahead of Magento 2 general availability and therefore can be subject to amendments.
+First though, just a quick disclaimer that this guide was first published ahead of Magento Commerce general availability, and so may be subject to amendments.

 1. Default Themes